scarabdesign/EmailClientProof/README.md

 ## Sending to other SMTP servers
 To set up the application to send emails to a real SMTP server, you will need to edit the `appsettings.json` file in the `EmailClient.ApiService` directory.
-Under `ExternalEmailHosts` there's listed an example entry for `sampleemail@gmail.com`.
+Under `ExternalEmailHosts` there's an example entry for `sampleemail@gmail.com`.
 When using email addresses listed here as the `Sender` of a campaign, the application will use the information listed here to attempt to make a connection to that SMTP server.